International Convention Centre, Pune

-The trade tower measuring 480,000 sq. ft. area comprising for offices.
-The Marriott Hotel and Convention Centre have 418 rooms.
-The S. L. Kirloskar convention measures 40,000 sq. ft. area and is used for meeting and exhibition which can accommodate up to 1800 people and is located in Pune Marriott Hotel and Convention Centre.
-The ICC Mall measures about 665,500 sq. ft. and consist of mall, office space, multiplex and family entertainment.
+The Trade Tower has a built-up area of 480,000 sq ft and is used for office purposes.
+The Marriott Hotel and Convention Centre has 418 rooms.
+The S. L. Kirloskar Convention Centre, located within the Pune Marriott Hotel and Convention Centre, measures 40,000 sq ft and is used for meetings and exhibitions, with a seating capacity of up to 1,800 people.
+The ICC Mall measures about 665,500 sq. ft. and consist of mall, office space, multiplex and family entertainment facilities.

 Buildings inside ICC

 ICC Trade Tower

-This tower is register as Software Technology Park of India.
-The tower is made up of office blocks and showrooms.
-The total area of this is 475,000 sq. ft. and floor plate with 60,000 sq. ft.
-This has multi-level parking with two basements which can accommodate more than 500 cars.
+The tower is registered as Software Technology Park of India.
+It comprises office blocks, showrooms and multi-level parking with two basements which can accommodate more than 500 cars.
+The total area is 475,000 sq. ft. and floor plate with 60,000 sq. ft.

 ICC Tech Park

 This has two office blocks with 150,000 sq. ft. and 170,000 sq. ft. respectively.
 Each office has 21,000 sq. ft. floor plate.
 LTIMindtree is the main tenant in the Tower.